MuhannadAbuobid/Rock-Paper-Scissors/README.md

 ```

-You have four modes you can choose be changing:
+You have four modes you can choose:

 * Set the program to play a game between `HumanPlayer()` and `RandomPlayer()`.